Melchor Múzquiz

-Melchor de Eca y Múzquiz (5 January 1790 – 14 December 1844) was a Mexican soldier and politician who became president of Mexico after president Anastasio Bustamante stepped down to personally lead his armies against an insurgency known as the Plan of Veracruz.
+José Ventura Melchor Ciriaco de Ecay-Múzquiz y Arrieta (6 April 1788 – 14 December 1844) was a Mexican soldier and politician who became the 5th President of Mexico after president Anastasio Bustamante stepped down to personally lead his armies against an 1832 insurgency known as the Plan of Veracruz.

-Múzquiz played an active role in attempting to suppress the revolt, but revolution would succeed and Múzquiz was forced to step down on December, 1832 in favor of the insurgents' choice for president: Manuel Gomez Pedraza.
+Múzquiz played an active role in attempting to suppress the revolt, but revolution would succeed and Múzquiz was forced to step down in December 1832 in favor of the insurgents' choice for president: Manuel Gomez Pedraza.

 Early life

-Melchor Múzquiz was born in Santa Rosa, Coahuila in 1790 and began his studies at the college of San Ildefono in Mexico City from which he left to join the insurgents when the Mexican War of Independence broke out in 1810.
+Melchor Múzquiz was born in Santa Rosa, Coahuila in 1788 and began his studies at the Colegio de San Ildefonso in Mexico City from which he left to join the insurgents when the Mexican War of Independence broke out in 1810.
 He fought against the Spanish in Michoacán and Veracruz and was taken prisoner at the Hacienda of Monte Blanco at the time when he had reached the rank of colonel.
 He was transported to Puebla and was at the point of being executed by firing squad, when he was saved by an amnesty, but he refused to swear that upon release he would no longer take up arms against Spain.